-During most of the End of Life care we provide, Daughterly Care’s highly experienced Caregivers and Private Nurses provide the core of the nursing care full time with our Live In Caregiver or 24 Hour Care staff and our Registered Nurses stepping back to give privacy when family are present.
+During most of the End of Life care we provide, Daughterly Care’s highly experienced Live in Carers and Registered Nurses provide the core of the nursing care full time.
+Our Live In Caregiver or 24 Hour Caregivers and our Registered Nurses step back to give privacy when family are present.

-When the free Community Palliative Care Registered Nurses are not available our Private Registered Nurses are engaged to administer Schedule 8 medications such as morphine as well as provide care.
+When the free Community Palliative Care Registered Nurses are not available our Private Registered Nurses are engaged to administer medication that controls pain and eases anxiety, as well as provide care.

 When the decision is made to have End of Life care at home, we can provide advice on what is needed to professionally and comfortably care for your Loved One or yourself.

 The Government funds 48 hours of End of Life care when it has been approved by the Community Palliative Care Team.
 This care can be contracted to Daughterly Care so that you can continue to have your known and trusted Live in Carer or Hourly Caregivers providing the care.